5 Recruiting Automation Opportunities for Nurturing Candidates on Assignment

 2. First Day Check-In

 It’s no secret that starting a new job can be rough.
 What happens if it’s a total disaster?
-The candidate might not return—to the job or your agency.
+The candidate might not return—to the job or your firm.
 Many times, the recruiters have all the best intentions in following up with their candidate in a timely manner, but sometimes other priorities take their place.
 Consider creating an automation that asks candidates how their first day went.
 If they respond and tell you it went great, you can breathe a sigh of relief.
 If they ignore you, at least they know you asked.
 If it was a nightmare, you have the opportunity to do damage control and strengthen your relationship with the candidate.

 3. Weekly Check-Ins

 In the case of candidates on assignment, no news is not necessarily good news.
-Automating weekly or periodic check-ins can help you keep candidates engaged with the position and ensure they don’t feel forgotten or ignored by your agency.
+Automating weekly or periodic check-ins can help you keep candidates engaged with the position and ensure they don’t feel forgotten or ignored by your firm.
 The fit starts on day one, but candidates need ongoing support during training and orientation.
 What happens if the job isn’t working out as expected or promised?
 Many candidates are more likely to disappear than ask for help.

 Assessing fit after 14, 30, and 60 days can also help you better serve your candidates’ goals.
 You can help them decide if they want a similar role next time, to pursue a permanent position with the company, or to go in another direction entirely.